BeshevCode/Sequelize/README.md

 The application covers all CRUD operations and allows users to store tv shows and movies with their directors in a MySQL database.

-You can choose to add either movies or tv shows.
+Users can choose to add either movies or tv shows.
 Examples of how to use the application:

 node src/app.js --library --movie --add --title <movieTitle> --actor <movieActor> (--director <movieDirector>)   <!-- Adding movie title, actor(optional) and director to the movie library on the database. -->